Replacing Eclipse Modeling Framework Service Data Objects with Eclipselink and the Java Persistence API

 DataServiceMediatorType="JPA" />

-The acceptable values for the data mediator type are JPA or JDBC.
-Any other values will be ignored.
+Accepted values for the data mediator type are JPA

-Suppose a customer did a customization based on the Warranty Tutorial to extend the catalog tool in the management center, before enabling the new EclipseLink SDO linked with JPA.
-In that case, they must migrate their customization to this new environment.
-They also need to migrate their custom EMF SDOs to the EclipseLink SDO linked with JPA.
-HCL Commerce provides a tool to help customers to generate the new custom SDO linked with JPA.
+As an example, if you wanted to make a customization based on the Warranty Tutorial to extend the catalog tool in the management center, before enabling the new EclipseLink SDO linked with JPA, you would first migrate your customization to the new environment.
+You would also migrate your custom EMF SDOs to the EclipseLink SDO linked with JPA.

 - The component ID.
 For example, the component ID for the catalog component is com.ibm.commerce.catalog.

-- The output directory where the EclipseLink SDO and JPA files will be generated.
-For example, it can be \output.
+- The output directory where the EclipseLink SDO and JPA files are generated.
+For example, \output.

 - Run the following